Why is EVERYONE convinced that time exist...

 Time is non physical.
 Time does not exist in reality!

-I have been told: if there is no time it must be replaced by something else.
+But then someone told me: if there is no time it must be replaced by something else!

 If time is but a human mental illusion, time has to be replaced by a real entity that we can perceive and describe.

-This writer thinks that time is a mental byproduct of the physical entity that is motion.
+This writer thinks that time is a mental byproduct of that physical entity that is motion

-For physical proof that time does not exist:
+For scientific and physical proof that time does not exist:

 Click: Einstein Time Dilation Genius Idea